borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 `--monitoring-verbosity` flag.
 The `--list` and `--stats` flags may also be of use.
 See `borgmatic create --help` for more information.

+<span class="minilink minilink-addedin">New in version 2.0.0</span>Set the
+defaults for these flags in your borgmatic configuration via the `monitoring_verbosity`, `list`, and `statistics` options.

-If you don't want any logs sent, you can disable this feature by setting `send_logs` to `false`:
+If you don't want any logs sent, you can disable log sending by setting `send_logs` to `false`:

 ```yaml